vacp2p/rfc/content/docs/rfcs/55/README.md

 1. The number of messages sent over the network increases with the number of participants.
 2. Handling the X3DH key exchange for each participant is computationally expensive.

-The above issues are addressed in [56/STATUS-COMMUNITIES](/spec/56/).
+The above issues are addressed in [56/STATUS-COMMUNITIES](/spec/56/), with other trade-offs.

 ### Flow